We Are Open!

-The Idaho State Museum is a fun, interactive experience where people of all ages and backgrounds come to explore the story of Idaho.
+The Idaho State Museum provides a fun, interactive experience where people of all ages and backgrounds come to explore the story of Idaho.
 Furthermore, the Museum looks at how Idaho’s unique landscapes have shaped, and continue to shape, our experience.
 The Museum shows the profound relationship between Idaho’s people and its land have always defined what it means to live here.
-The newly renovated Idaho State Museum provides more space for exhibitions, artifacts, in addition to educational programming that help Idahoans and visitors understand our story.
+Through exhibitions, artifacts, and educational programming, the Museum helps Idahoans and visitors understand our story.

 Monday-Saturday | 10 a.m. – 5 p.m.